mbagg4152/protein-flavonoid-thesis-project/README.md

 #### `Plane.find_best_fit`
 Using the list of atoms for the plane, the program then makes all unique groups of 3 atoms then creates separate `Equation` objects.
 Then these equations are iterated over and based on continuously takes the averages of the different values in the equation.
-Once the averages are found, then
+Once the averages are found, then the residuals for the average values are found using `scipy.optimize.leastsq` which results in a better approximation for the plane equation.

 ### `Equation`